jverneaut/gutenberg-chess/README.md

 - stateful UI
 - clean block composition

-So this plugin turns that into a reusable block system instead of a one-off widget.

-This plugin is intentionally composable.
-The board, players, status labels, and move list are separate blocks, so admins can rearrange the layout directly in the editor.
+This plugin turns all of that into a proper, reusable block system.
+The board, players, status labels, and move list are separate blocks so admins can rearrange the layout directly in the editor.

 ## Architecture (Quick Tour)